Skip to content

 rand_spk = chat.sample_random_speaker()

-Then pass it through the params_infer_code parameter.
+Then pass it through the params_infer_code parameter

 chat.infer([text], use_decoder=True,params_infer_code={'spk_emb': rand_spk})

-After testing, 2222 7869 6653 is a male tone, and 3333 4099 5099 is a female role.
-More roles can be tested by adjusting different seed numbers.
+After testing, 2222 7869 6653 are male tones, and 3333 4099 5099 are female roles.
+You can adjust different seed numbers to test more roles yourself.

 Speech Rate Control

-You can control the speech rate by setting prompt in the params_infer_code parameter of chat.infer.
+You can control the speech rate by setting prompt in the params_infer_code parameter of chat.infer

 chat.infer([text], use_decoder=True,params_infer_code={'spk_emb': rand_spk,'prompt':'[speed_5]'})